younghoonk17/Install-Flash-Chip-Mac/README.md

 ## Ready to use environment to Flash your C.H.I.P Single Board Computer on MacOS
  Simplyfies the Flashing Process for the C.H.I.P and PocketC.H.I.P Computer.

  ## Special Thanks to Nerten

  https://github.com/Nerten

- I dont know if i would finish my Work without him.
+ I dont know if i would finished this Work without him.

 ## Instructions
 1. Remove the C.H.I.P from its case (in case you have a Pocket C.H.I.P).